jiansenzheng/oanda_trading/README.md

 ### Installing

-No installation required so far.
+No installation is required so far for this trading library.

 ---